 - Trump will not move the US Embassy in Israel to Jerusalem.

 - Congressional Democrats will continue to attack Trump until they realize that they’re driving him toward conservatives.
 Then they’ll shift gears and try to coopt him instead.

 - Trump will back out of TPP and try to back out of NAFTA (unsuccessfully).

-- Trump will push Congress to impose tariffs on countries and products he dislikes.
+- Trump will move to impose tariffs on countries and products he dislikes.
 None will be enacted.